therealhalonen/domain_control/README.md

-# Domain Control - Testing
+# Domain Control - Beta Testing

 ### Configuring and controlling a domain, containing several machines with different operating systems, from Linux, with Salt.
 ---